How to set up a proper tank for a betta and master the basics of fishkeeping

 Jennifer O. Reynolds, M.A.

 Jen is a lifelong aquarium hobbyist with decades of professional experience including over 15 years spent at the Vancouver Aquarium.
 Her passion for fishkeeping began in childhood, inspired by her family's aquariums and her grandfather's work in fish biology.
-Jen has contributed to renowned publications like Amazonas and Tropical Fish Hobbyist and authored a chapter in the Elasmobranch Husbandry Manual.
+Jen has contributed to renowned publications like Amazonas and Tropical Fish Hobbyist, authored a chapter in the Elasmobranch Husbandry Manual, and is an award-winning fish photographer.